suatatan/network-analysis-lecture/exams/midterm.md

 q5
 ```

 Q6: It is challenge question you need to think about.
-Question is:
-Filter
+Find the node or nodes that have maximum degree centrality.
+The number you will get is numeric id of the node.

 ``` r
 q6a = YOURCODE